rust-unofficial/patterns/idioms/return-moved-arg-on-error.md

 ## Motivation

 In case of error you may want to try some alternative way or to retry action in case of non-deterministic function.
-But if argument is always consumed, you are forced to clone it on every call, which is not very efficient.
+But if the argument is always consumed, you are forced to clone it on every call, which is not very efficient.